Sabaton (band): Sabaton History and The Great War (2019–2021)

 On 2 April 2019, the band announced a new concept album about the First World War entitled The Great War.
 On 5 May 2019, they played in Plzeň on the anniversary of the Prague uprising.
 The album was released on 19 July 2019.
-The first single on the album 'Fields of Verdun', was released on 3 May.
-On 13 June the lyric video for the song, "Red Baron", was released.
-On 27 June the premiere of "The Great War" was released.
+The first single on the album, "Fields of Verdun", was released on 3 May.
+The song was co-written with then-former member Thobbe Englund, who also played the solo.
+On 13 June, the lyric video for the song about "Red Baron", titled, "The Red Baron", was released.
+On 27 June, the premiere of "The Great War" was released.

-On 1 August 2019, the band performed their 20th anniversary show at Wacken Open Air festival 2019; during the gig former guitarist Thobbe Englund joined the band on stage for two songs.
-In the second half of the show Sabaton invited other former members to the festival's second stage - Rikard Sundén, Daniel Mÿhr, and Daniel Mullback, along with Englund.
-Sundén, Mÿhr, and Mullback are all members of Civil War, a similar band formed by the three along with Oskar Montelius, another former Sabaton member, as well as Nils Patrik Johansson and Stefan Erikkson, neither of whom are former Sabaton members.
+On 1 August 2019, the band performed their 20th anniversary show at Wacken Open Air festival 2019; during the gig, Thobbe Englund joined the band on stage for two songs.
+In the second half of the show, Sabaton invited other former members, and current members of Civil War to the festival's second stage - Rikard Sundén, Daniel Mÿhr, and Daniel Mullback, along with Englund.

-On 30 August 2019, the band was involved in a serious car accident in Tunisia while returning from a music video shoot in the Sahara Desert.
+On 30 August 2019, the band was involved in a serious car accident in Tunisia while returning from a music video shoot for the song "Seven Pillars of Wisdom" in the Sahara Desert.
 Injuries from the wreck forced them to cancel a show in Gdańsk, Poland.

-Single releases and The War to End All Wars (2020–present)
+The video for "Seven Pillars of Wisdom" was released in December, with Indy Neidell playing T.E.
+Lawrence.
+They returned to the stage in October with Hammerfall, for a tour of North America.

+In January 2020, Sabaton embarked on The Great Tour in Europe, playing twenty-two shows.
+The support acts were Amaranthe and Apocalyptica.
+The shows would be their last that year, due to the COVID-19 pandemic.
+However, they made an appearance at Wacken Worldwide, a livestreamed version of Wacken Open Air, performing on a virtual stage.
 On 23 December 2020, Sabaton posted a short teaser of a new song on YouTube, writing: "We bet you did not see this one coming..
 Are you ready for some new Sabaton music?
 Wait no more!
 Hear now a teaser of one of our upcoming songs.."
-On the next day, the band announced that they would begin recording their tenth studio album "in a few days".

 They released "Livgardet", the Swedish version of a new single, on 26 February 2021, with the English version released on 9 April.
 The song is a tribute to the Swedish regiment Livgardet, the Royal Guard, released in relation to its 500-year anniversary as a military unit, making it one of the world's longest serving military units.
-The song was initially done in cooperation with the Swedish Armed Forces and Livgardet regiment, but the cooperation was halted after orders from the Swedish Army Command, citing the fact that Sabaton had played on Crimea in 2015 on a festival hosted by the Russian motorcycle gang Night Wolves.
+The song was initially done in cooperation with the Swedish Armed Forces and Livgardet regiment, but the cooperation was halted after orders from the Swedish Army Command, citing as a reason that Sabaton had played in Crimea in 2015 on a festival hosted by the Russian motorcycle gang Night Wolves.

-On 7 May 2021, a single called "Defence of Moscow", an English cover of a song in Russian by Radio Tapok, was released.
+On 7 May 2021, a single called "Defence of Moscow", an English cover of a Sabaton-inspired song in Russian by Radio Tapok, was released.
+He joined the band onstage in Moscow to perform "Attack of the Dead Men".